tcoram/toolboxforth/README.md

 This repo is mainly for my own "backup" and for the morbidly curious... as it is moving/evolving rapidly.

+## Next Up?

+Looking into implementing blocks and a simple line editor...

 ## Who?
 What?